mattstein/feed-canary/README.md

 I welcome any thoughtful PRs that might improve the efficiency, design, or user experience of this little project!
 I’m sure there’s plenty of room for improvement.

-My intent with this repository is mostly to share the source code behind the site, not so much to formally release and maintain an app for broader use.
+My intent with this repository is to share the source code behind the site, not so much to formally release and maintain an app for broader use.
 As such, I’ll try and be helpful with issues but you may need to embrace the adventure of running your own instance in your favorite environment.

 If you’ve found a bug, done some refactoring, or added a feature you’d like to share, please open an [issue](https://github.com/mattstein/feed-canary/issues) or [PR](https://github.com/mattstein/feed-canary/pulls) on this repository and I’ll respond to it.